mirror/dd-wrt/src/router/rsync/rsync.1.md

     existing content in the file (it only verifies the content that it is appending).
-Rsync skips any files that exist on the receiving side that are not shorter than the associated file on the sending side (which means that new files are trasnferred).
+Rsync skips any files that exist on the receiving side that are not shorter than the associated file on the sending side (which means that new files are transferred).
+It also skips any files whose size on the sending side gets shorter during the send negotiations (rsync warns about a "diminished" file when this happens).

     This does not interfere with the updating of a file's non-content attributes (e.g.  permissions, ownership, etc.) when the file does not need